The Principal Dev – Masterclass for Tech Leads

 values: chrome, firefox, webkit, msedge.

---caps <caps> comma-separated list of additional capabilities
+--caps <caps> comma-separated list of additional

-to enable, possible values: vision, pdf.
+capabilities to enable, possible values:

 --cdp-endpoint <endpoint> CDP endpoint to connect to.